MarketSquare/SSHLibrary/README.rst

 	Simple examples on using SSHlibrary.

 lib/
-	Has Trilead SSH library JAR distribution which must be in CLASSPATH when executing tests with Jython.
+	Includes Trilead SSH library JAR distribution which must be in CLASSPATH when executing tests with Jython.

 src/